✓ Progress saved

 Total $0

-Example: if your Production by Provider report shows $792,606 next to your name, enter 792606.
+Example: if your Collection by Provider report shows $792,606 next to your name, enter 792606.
 For a partnership or group practice with multiple owner doctors, click "Add another owner doctor" and enter each one's collections separately.

 Hygiene collections